infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolves.md

 ```
 Note that an `offset` argument is added to ensure the setpoint function returns accurate values depending on what control step ``t_k`` the problem is posed at.

-## Optimal Control Problem
-### Model Initialization
+### Problem model
-First, we'll initialize our `InfiniteModel` and assign an
+From here, we'll initialize our `InfiniteModel`, using Ipopt as the optimizer:
-appropriate optimizer that will be used to solve its transcripted variant.
-Here, let's choose to use Ipopt:
 ```jldoctest quick
 julia> using InfiniteOpt, Ipopt;